-Further information regarding the Company's response to COVID-19 and the health and safety of its employees is outlined on pages 9 and 63 to 64 of this Annual Report.
+Further information regarding the Company's response to COVID-19 and the health and safety of its employees is outlined on pages 4 and 28 of this Annual Report.

 Sustainability

 We continue to improve our sustainability performance, delivering a positive impact for our stakeholders.
 This year the Brickworks Board approved the Sustainability Strategy "Build for Living: Towards 2025".
 The strategy sets a clear pathway, with measurable commitments, to promote positive environmental and social impacts, with strong governance and a culture of care for our community.
 The strategy is available on our website www.brickworks.com.au.